Project

 Why do organisms recognize kin?

-When I entered graduate school in 2003, it was thought that kin recognition evolves in response to somatic parasites or "cheaters."
-The idea was that by restricting fusion or aggregation to kin, organisms would avoid being cheated by those that failed to act altruistically.
+When I entered graduate school in 2003, it was thought that kin recognition evolves in response to "cheaters" that fail to act altruistically.
 In social amoebae, such cheaters would be those that avoided producing sterile stalk and only produced fertile spores.
-My goal was to isolate cheater mutants from a natural population and then show, in the laboratory, how they select for kin recognition.
-After searching for cheaters in a natural population of Dictyostelium discoideum, however, I found none!
-Yet, I found that D. discoideum, could recognize kin.
-By 2005, I started to wonder if there might be another explanation for kin recognition.
+My first goal was to isolate cheater mutants from a natural population.
+I would then show, in the laboratory, how they select for kin recognition.
+After searching for cheaters in a natural population of Dictyostelium discoideum, however, I found none (Figs. 1 and 2).
+Yet, I found that D. discoideum can potentially recognize kin (Fig. 3).

 Approach